Triamec/XYDemo/README.md

 ## Prepare Application

+1. Set the upper and lower limit in the registers for the X and Y axis (for example with the TAM System Explorer).
+These limits are used by the application (with some safety margin) to determine the corner points of the movement pattern.
-1. Open file `Properties > Settings.settings` (if used in a IDE) or `XY Demo.exe.config` (if used as an executable) and configure the parameters to your needs.
+2. Open file `Properties > Settings.settings` (if used in a IDE) or `XY Demo.exe.config` (if used as an executable) and configure the parameters to your needs.

-- `xNumberOfSteps`: Number of steps in X direction according to the graph above.
+    - `xNumberOfSteps`: Number of steps in X direction.
+In the graph above, `xNumberOfSteps = 5`
     - `sleepTime`: Dwell time (in milliseconds) in between moves.
     - `yAxisName`: Name of the axis that behaves as the Y axis according to the graph above.
     - `xAxisName`: Name of the axis that behaves as the X axis according to the graph above.

 1. Build/start the `XY Demo.sln` (if used in an IDE) or the `XY Demo.exe` (if used as an executable)